 - As an inheritance.
 All ERISA-qualified retirement plans are subject to complicated regulations when they are passed as inheritances.
 Once you change certain aspects of the account they cannot be undone later, so it is extremely important to get advice from an estate planning attorney before you make any changes.

-Whether you have already begun estate planning or need help from the very beginning, our legal team can walk you through the process and ensure your wishes are respected.
+Whether you have already begun estate planning or need help from the very beginning, our Brooklyn estate planning attorneys can walk you through the process and ensure your wishes are respected.
 Contact us today to speak to an attorney about your estate plan.